mahdi-vivacom/risk_management/README.md

 ### 8. Firebase Credentials

-Create firebase_credential.json file with firebase credentials
+Create firebase_credential.json file with firebase credentials and also database configuration table with necessary details

 ### 9. Run this route after base url for clearing cache